 The closer that manipulation follows the laws of nature, the easier it becomes to do.
 One can effortlessly make a flower bloom, or let fruit ripen, or even allow a seeded tree to grow.

 When one pushes the boundaries of mother nature, the amount of energy that is needed increases exponentially – as does the stress that it poses on the sorcerer’s body.
 Changing the flow of water, altering the direction of the wind or healing wounds that would otherwise take days to close are no small feats.
-All are advanced – and draining – forms of magic.
+All are advanced – and draining – forms of magick.

-But magic is at its most powerful – and its most dangerous – when one goes against the laws of nature.
+But magick is at its most powerful – and its most dangerous – when one goes against the laws of nature.
 Conjuring energy or matter from nothing, levitating objects and creatures, even the changing of one’s natural form are counted among the most difficult and feared of magical abilities.

 All but the most gifted of sorcerers are unable to reach such heights.
 To go against the laws of nature takes an extraordinarily talented and powerful individual.
-And even then, the strain that such magic puts on their body is severe.
+And even then, the strain that such magick puts on their body is severe.

 If they are not careful… it will prove fatal.